Guides

 Mechanism Nutritional substrate / enzyme cofactor Cell signaling molecule Direct physiological regulator

-Size Small molecule Small-medium protein (2-50 AA) Varies (small to large protein)
+Size Small molecule Small-medium chain (2-50 AA) Varies (small to large protein)

 Delivery Usually oral Usually injectable; some topical/sublingual Various